chandrika-c247/nest-api/README.md

 You can find all the workflows in the **[.github/workflows directory](https://github.com/chandrika-c247/nest-api/tree/main/.github/workflows).**

 ## File-Upload-using-Multer
 File Upload in Nest.js using Multer is an important feature for any web application.
 Multer is a Node.js or express middleware, that makes it easy to handle multipart/form-data when your users upload files.
 When a website user uploads a file to a server, it is usually submitted via a form and encoded as multipart/form-data.
-Before using it you have to create a uploads folder inside root directory.
+Before using it you have to create a public/uploads folder inside root directory if it is not there.

 Read More: https://github.com/chandrika-c247/nest-api/blob/main/src/auth/auth.controller.ts?plain=1#L58